 As it turns out, a lot!
-Over 40% of U.S. energy needs are consumed by buildings, mainly in their heating, cooling and electricity needs.
-LEED certified buildings have an average of 34% less CO2 emissions and consume 25% less energy, according to a USGBC fact sheet.
+Over 40% of U.S. energy needs are consumed by buildings, mainly in their heating, cooling, and electricity needs.
+LEED-certified buildings have an average of 34% less CO2 emissions and consume 25% less energy, according to a USGBC fact sheet.

-Between 2015 and 2018, the organization says, LEED-certified buildings in the U.S. saved an estimated $1.2 billion in energy costs, $149 million in water costs and $715 million in maintenance costs.
+Between 2015 and 2018, the organization says, LEED-certified buildings in the U.S. saved an estimated $1.2 billion in energy costs, $149 million in water costs, and $715 million in maintenance costs.
 Of course, that number will rise as green building standards become the norm.
 Some 40% of all new residential home building in the U.S. will meet green building standards by 2020, according to a U.S. Dept. of Housing and Urban Development report.

 Space Heating Is a Major Factor

-As a manufacturer and distributor of modern gas, wood and electric fireplaces, European Home is particularly focused on the heating standards of the four levels of LEED certification.
-Ascending from the floor-level certified accreditation to the penthouse standards of the platinum level, the program has a credit attribution model of standards dealing with home energy, air quality, water and waste.
+As a manufacturer and distributor of modern gas, wood, and electric fireplaces, European Home is particularly focused on the heating standards of the four levels of LEED certification.
+Ascending from the floor-level certified accreditation to the penthouse standards of the platinum level, the program has a credit attribution model of standards dealing with home energy, air quality, water, and waste.

-In addition to achieving EPA emission standards and high efficiency ratings, many of the modern gas fireplaces produced by European Home and Dutch partner Element4 are direct vent and have electronic ignitions, two LEED requirements.
+In addition to achieving EPA emission standards and high-efficiency ratings, many of the modern gas fireplaces produced by European Home and Dutch partner Element4 are direct vent and have electronic ignitions, two LEED requirements.
 This makes them eligible for better practice and best practice credits in line with the LEED fireplace and stove combustion venting requirements.

 As intentional space heaters – heating the rooms most commonly used, rather than an entire house – European Home’s modern gas and electric fireplaces offer the perfect heating solution for LEED-certified homes.
 While individual building products themselves aren’t eligible for LEED credits (instead entire construction projects are scrutinized), manufacturers are increasingly cognizant of the importance of making products that align with the goals of the certification.

-European Home President and founder Holly Markham recognizes that some customers crave the ambiance of a fireplace, but not necessarily the heat.
-Rather than provide a “summer heat kit”, which wastefully dumps heat outside, the company and its partners use multi-burners, flame modulation and other technology to provide a wide range of heat output options.
+European Home President and founder Holly Markham recognize that some customers crave the ambiance of a fireplace, but not necessarily the heat.
+Rather than provide a “summer heat kit”, which wastefully dumps heat outside, the company and its partners use multi-burners, flame modulation, and other technology to provide a wide range of heat output options.
 The Element4 Modore 240 for example, offers gas consumption reduction of up to 45% on some E-Save settings and an overall 70% heat output turndown capability.

 The USGBC has established different standards for new commercial and residential projects, as well as residential remodeling projects.
 To date, nearly 35,000 homes in the United States have obtained LEED certification.